 Reasonable Accommodations: Obstacles and Opportunities to the Employment of Persons with a Disability

-The main barriers to a seamless reasonable accommodation identified through the literature review and consultations included issues around disclosure, lack of policies and procedures, failure to respond to requests for accommodations in a timely manner, low awareness regarding the whole area of reasonable accommodations and the type of supports currently available, and lack of follow-up regarding implemented accommodations.
+The main barriers to a seamless reasonable accommodation identified included issues around disclosure, lack of policies and procedures, failure to respond to requests for accommodations in a timely manner, low awareness regarding the whole area of reasonable accommodations and the type of supports currently available, and lack of follow-up regarding implemented accommodations.